HerberHoover/ot-harjoitustyo/dokumentaatio/vaatimusmaarittely.md

 The application opens with a login screen from where you can login or go to register screen

-After a succesful login, the user is able to see their personal budget list
+After a succesful login, the user is able to see their personal budget list (completed)

 ## Basic Functionality Provided By The Application